Is Don Clark Based on a Real Customs Operative?

 Don Clark’s Character is Based Upon Two Former Customs Officers

 Speaking about Don Clark’s character, Neil Forsyth said that it is not a real person or the name of any real individual, but it is based on two real-life people.
 These were individuals he researched, and one of them he interviewed at length.
 He has not shared their names, and there are limited records available due to the nature of the work they were undertaking.
-So, while Clark’s character is not based on a single real person per se, much of what he does, like managing and training the force, is based on people who actually carried out those roles.
+So, while Clark’s character is not based on a single real person per se, much of what he does, such as managing and training the force, is based on people who actually held those roles.
 This gives the series a strong sense of the time in which the operations were conducted and highlights the role different stakeholders played in it.

 SPONSORED LINKS